 The entire article explains that the low-end CPUs require 4-pin cables, high-end CPUs require 8-pin cables, and the overclockable CPUs require both cables.
 You must check the motherboard’s specifications to determine exactly which type and how many connectors your CPU needs.

-I hope this article clears all your doubts regarding the 4-pin CPU connector and 8-pin CPU connector; if you have any queries, then ask me in the comment box.
+I expect this article to clear up all your doubts regarding the 4-pin CPU connector and 8-pin CPU connector; if you have any questions then ask me in the comment box.